paulroth3d/jupyter-ijavascript-utils/tutorials/whatCanDo.markdown

 **[This walkthrough is also available as a Jupyter ipynb Notebook - you can run yourself](notebooks/ex_WhatCanDo.ipynb)**

-# Reading / Writing Data

-A frequent question asked when discussing this project is: `what can I do with this?`

-So I wanted to write something down to give a more concrete answer than the ones I've been giving lately.

-The purpose of this library is to help people with a grasp of JavaScript to more easily grasp and leverage Jupyter Notebooks or Notebooks in general.
+The purpose of this library is to help people with a grasp of JavaScript to leverage leverage Jupyter Notebooks without having to learn Python.

 Notebooks are a way to explore and experiment, in addition to write and explain ideas.

+(Essentially, they are data driven documents with both formatted text married next to code that can show some output)

 All of the tutorials provided here, including this one, was written as a notebook and simply exported.

+This library is simply a way for you to handle common needs and get your footing:

+* Loading and Exporting
+* Grouping and Aggregating
+* Visualizing and Charting

+And as this uses [nriesco's iJavaScript Jupyter Kernel](http://n-riesco.github.io/ijavascript/), this can be one module of many npm modules as you grow.

+* Storing Secrets - like with [dotenv](https://www.npmjs.com/package/dotenv) or others
+* Working with Cloud Metadata - like with [jsforce](https://jsforce.github.io/)
+* More aggregation control - similar to Pandas with [Danfo.js](https://danfo.jsdata.org/), or [others](https://www.npmjs.com/package/dataframe-js)
+* Machine Learning - with GPU enabled TensorFlows with [tfjs](https://www.npmjs.com/package/@tensorflow/tfjs-node-gpu)
+* and many many others

+Just to let out the air a little bit, notebooks don't give complete control over how it looks.

+While it also lets you run code, it is also not a full blown IDE (but [many IDEs even support it natively](https://code.visualstudio.com/docs/datascience/jupyter-notebooks))

+However, it gives you a great way to explore and share ideas.

+Come see if it might work for you.

 ## Why not Python?

 Jupyter Lab (the latest interface for Jupyter), and many other notebooks are installed and even developed using Python.

-If you can use it, then perhaps this isn't for you.

 However, I've found quite a few people that would really get a benefit of working with Notebooks - but without having to also learn Python.